Mossy1022/Smart-Memos/README.md

 1. Download and install the Smart Memos Plugin from the Obsidian Community Plugins.
 2. Configure the plugin settings with your OpenAI API Key and preferred AI model.

 Note* This plugin currently uses online openAI models to recieve and transcribe your voice memos.
 Looking to add Local AI Models in the nearer future.
-OpenAI does not retain audio data, only textual.
+OpenAI's retention policy retains text up to 30 days, but does not retain any audio data.

 ## Platforms